AJMartel/mizraith-atmega328pb/README.md

-# Arduino Atmega328PB Package
+# Arduino Atmega328PB Package by mizraith
-## Support for the new Atmel Chip

-This is the worldwide first real Atmega328PB support package for Arduino!
-No hooks.
-Look at my uino-hardware Repo for Schematic of my Boards.
-This package lets you compile your code for the Atmel Atmega328PB Microcontroller.
-There is no additionally compiler needed.
-You can compile out of the box.
+This package lets you compile your code for the Atmel Atmega328PB Microcontroller using the Arduino build environment.
+There is no additional compiler needed.

 ### Requirements
 Arduino IDE 1.6.9 or higher which contains avr-gcc in Version 4.9.2